sagemath/git-developer-guide/developer/manual_git.rst

 Sage tree.
 Whenever you start developing some new feature or fix a bug you should first create a new branch to hold the changes.
-It is easy to create a new branch, just check out (switch to) the branch from where you want to start (that is, ``build_system``) and use the *git branch* command::
+It is easy to create a new branch, just check out (switch to) the branch from where you want to start (that is, ``master``) and use the *git branch* command::

-    [user@localhost sage]$ git checkout build_system
+    [user@localhost sage]$ git checkout master
     [user@localhost sage]$ git branch my_new_branch
     [user@localhost sage]$ git checkout my_new_branch
     [user@localhost sage]$ git branch
-      build_system
+      master
     * my_new_branch

+The asterisk shows you which branch you are on.
 Without an argument, the *git branch* command just displays a list of all local branches with the current one marked by an asterisk.
 Also note that *git branch* creates a new branch, but does not switch to it.
 To avoid typing the new branch name twice you can use the shortcut ``git checkout -b my_new_branch`` to create and switch to the new branch in one command.

 .. _section-git-commit: